 This development concept plan/interpretive prospectus is an amendment to the 1979 General Management Plan for Gateway National Recreation Area.
 It evaluates and updates planning, design, and management strategies for the Sandy Hook unit to ensure that its resource management and visitor use programs reflect current administrative policies and economic realities.
-The plan assesses park resources and visitor needs, determines the best locations for major park functions and activities (information/orientation, interpretation, recreation, administration, and maintenance), and recommends levels and types of development.
+The plan assesses park resources and visitor needs, determines the best locations for major park functions and activities (information/orientation, interpretation, recreation, administration, and maintenance), and recommends appropriate development.
 It provides a realistic development program for the near future as well as a long-range visitor use and resource management concept.
-The concept supports overall recommendations in the approved GMP; however, some new proposals are included that modify the costs, implementation phasing, and levels and types of development and that recommend private sector involvement.
-Actions that were not assessed as part of the GMP are evaluated in this document.
+The concept supports overall recommendations in the approved GMP, in particular for the southern portion of Sandy Hook where proposals would remain substantially unchanged.
+However, some new proposals are included that modify the costs, implementation phasing, and levels and types of development and that recommend private sector involvement in the restoration and adaptive use of the northern portion of the unit.
+It should be noted that the management zones delineated in the GMP remain in effect.
+The zones described in this document are intended to refine and clarify the levels and types of development, interpretation, and visitor experiences that will be provided: these refinements are based on additional resource and visitor use data gathered since the GMP was approved.
+All proposed actions that were not assessed as part of the GMP are evaluated in this document.